Adversarially Robust PAC Learnability of Real-Valued Functions: Acknowledgments

 \section{Acknowledgments}

 We thank Meni Sadigurschi for helpful discussions regarding sample compression schemes of real-valued functions.
-We are also grateful to Uri Sherman for discussions on the generalization of ERM in Stochastic Convex Optimization.
+We are grateful to Uri Sherman for helpful discussions on the generalization of ERM in Stochastic Convex Optimization.
+We would like to thank Arvind Ramaswami for pointing out a mistake in the sample compression definition in our previous version (the change does not affect the correctness of the proofs).

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israel Science Foundation (grants 993/17, 1602/19), Tel Aviv University Center for AI and Data Science (TAD), and the Yandex Initiative for Machine Learning at Tel Aviv University.
-I.A. is supported by the Vatat Scholarship from the Israeli Council for Higher Education and by Kreitman school of Advanced Graduate Studies.
+I.A. is supported by the Vatat Scholarship from the Israeli Council for Higher Education and by the Kreitman School of Advanced Graduate Studies.